Urup: 19th century

-Annexation of Urup by Great Britain and France
+Occupation of Urup by Great Britain and France

-For enthusiasts intrigued by unconventional historical occurrences, it is noteworthy that Great Britain and France once held territorial interests in the region.
-In 1855, during the Crimean War (1853–56), both nations took the remarkable step of jointly annexing Urup, one of the largest Kuril islands, as part of their aggressive policy against Russian settlements.
-This strategy involved attacking Russians wherever they could be found, and the Pacific Ocean served as a prominent theatre for these operations.
+In 1855, during the Crimean War (1853–56), Britain and France occupied Urup, as part of their aggressive policy against Russian settlements in the Far East.

-At the onset of the war, both sides were eager to secure their positions regarding Japan, leading to agreements with the Anglo-Japanese Convention of 14 October 1854.
-This agreement allowed British ships access to the ports of Nagasaki and Hakodate on Hokkaido for repairs, fresh water, provisions, and other supplies.
-This strategic advantage enabled the allies to use these ports as bases for launching attacks on Russian settlements in the northwest Pacific.
-This was particularly advantageous, given that their next nearest base was in Hong Kong.

-Simultaneously, the Russians sought rights in Japanese ports for their own ships and aimed to delineate the frontier between the two nations in the Kurils.
+At the onset of the war, both sides were eager to secure their positions regarding Japan, the Russians sought rights in Japanese ports for their own ships and aimed to delineate the frontier between the two nations in the Kurils.
 The Treaty of Shimoda, signed on 7 February 1855, achieved this by establishing the boundary between the Japanese island of Iturup and the Russian island of Urup.

-Rear-Admiral Sir J. Stirling, the naval Commander-in-Chief on the China Station, negotiated these agreements and became aware of the Treaty of Shimoda's conclusion.
-To avoid any embarrassing situations, he gathered intelligence on its provisions to plan operations on Russian settlements in the Kurils.
+Simultaneously, the Anglo-Japanese Friendship Treaty was signed.
+This agreement, negotiated by Rear-Admiral Sir James Stirling, allowed British ships access to the ports of Nagasaki and Hakodate for repairs, provisions, and other supplies.
+This strategic advantage enabled the allies to use these ports as bases for launching attacks on Russian settlements in the Far East.
+This was particularly advantageous, given that the next nearest British base was in Hong Kong.
+Stirling gathered intelligence on Russian settlements in the Kurils.
 Consequently, an attack on Urup was initiated, aiming to reduce a reported Russian settlement and establish a naval base more firmly under allied control than those accessible in Japan.

-The island of Urup, at that time, was inhabited by Ainu, with a few Russian and Aleut residents working for the Russian-American company.
-This company, responsible for the Russian territory of Alaska and fur trading activities in the Kurils and Pacific coast of Siberia, shared a common interest with the Hudson's Bay Company.
+During the Crimean War, the island was inhabited by the Ainu, with a few Russian and Aleut residents working for the Russian-American company.
+This company, responsible for the Russian territory of Alaska, fur trading activities in the Kurils and the Pacific coast of Siberia, shared a common interest with the British Hudson's Bay Company.
 A meeting in London led both companies to persuade their respective governments to agree to a neutrality pact concerning their North American settlements, resulting in the British refraining from attacking Alaska during the Crimean War.